 Who is eligible to enroll?
 Anyone who resides in NC and will be 5 years of age by Aug.
 31 of the year of enrollment.

 Is there a tuition fee to attend?
 No. TJCA is a tuition-free public charter school.

 How old does my child need to be in order to enroll in Kindergarten?
 5 years of age by Aug.
 31 on the year of enrollment.

 Can I apply to attend for grades 10-12?
-Applicants for grades 10-12 must provide evidence of having completed college preparatory courses in their prior high schools, and must meet with the Guidance Counselor to assure that an appropriate course of study can be followed to meet the TJCA graduation requirements, which include two years of Latin, one year of Logic, and one year of Rhetoric.
+Applicants for grades 10-12 must provide evidence of having completed college preparatory courses in their prior high schools and must meet with the Guidance Counselor to ensure that an appropriate course of study can be followed to meet the TJCA graduation requirements, which includes two years of Latin, one year of Logic, and one year of Rhetoric.

 How many available spots do you have for next year?
 This will vary by grade, depending on the number of returning students in each grade.
 Lotteries are conducted by each grade level.

 How do I begin the enrollment process?
 To begin the process simply go to the front page of our website and click the "Enroll" button.
 The application process is entirely online.

 What is the enrollment lottery and how does it work?
-For the 2023/24 year, we began accepting applications in the first week of January.
+For the 2023/24 year, we began accepting applications in mid-November.
 The deadline is set by the board and will be March 6, 2023.
 The actual lottery will be held on March 13, 2023, at 4:30 p.m.
-It is done via a randomized drawing through lottery software from a company called Lotterease.
+It is done via a randomized drawing through lottery software from Lotterease.
 Once the drawing is complete, all applicants are either chosen for entry or placed on a waiting list based on the number of applicants and the number of available positions.